Accessibility

 Reducing the risk of airborne diseases

 We have a light Covid protocol that we know is insufficient.
 You can read it by following this link: COVID protocol.
+(2026 update soon)

 FFP2 and surgical masks, Covid self-tests and hydro-alcoholic gel will be available.